-Do Parrots belong in a Sanctuary's or Aviary's?
-All birds belong in the wild, and by caging them, we've taken a away their freedom, that allowed them to be with other birds, and do what they want to do.
+All birds belong in the wild, and by caging them, we’ve taken away their freedom, that allowed them to be with other birds, and do what they want to do.

-But some pet birds just like they wouldn't cope well being released back into the wild, wouldn't necessarily be able to adapt well to a life in a Sanctuary either.
+But some pet birds that prefer human companionship, just like they might not cope well being released back into the wild, wouldn’t necessarily be able to adapt well to a life in a Sanctuary with other birds either.

-It will depend alot on each individual bird, and what they need, and if they will accept the company of other birds within a flock without human companionship and interaction, if given the opportunity and the time to bond, and letting them choose.
+It will depend on each individual bird, and what they need, and if they will accept the company of other birds within a flock with less human interaction, if given the opportunity and the time to adapt and bond with other birds, and letting them choose.